 If people spent their energies on building a better and a more competitive and strategic business model (less “me-too”) they would be recognized more for their business accomplishments.

 If you focused more on how to derail your competition versus utilizing your efforts to build your business, you will be known more for spending your energies on your competition, versus building a growing business.
 By the way, your competition already knows who you are, and they are the one’s taking away your market share because you are not focused the market, but wasting your time focused on them!

-butteronabiscuit asked: No question, just wanted to thank you for posting the blog I wrote for Phi Tau.
+butteronabiscuit said: No question, just wanted to thank you for posting the blog I wrote for Phi Tau.
 Really flattering, and it means a lot.
 Take care - CGW

 No thank YOU!
 It was a beautiful piece that needed to be shared!

 I am extremely passionate about making an impact and creating value in any work I do.
 I hope to earn my degree and use marketing as a means to make a difference in the professional space, the community, and hopefully the world.